tarantool/doc/doc/book/replication/repl_leader_elect.rst

 ~~~~~~~~~~~~~

 A Raft cluster contains several servers; five is a typical number,
 which allows the system to tolerate failure of two servers.
+Minimal number is
+three.

+.. _repl_leader_elect_state:

 ^^^^^^^^^
 States